Oscar Wilde: Magdalen College, Oxford

 Wilde did not meet Walter Pater until his third year, but had been enthralled by his Studies in the History of the Renaissance, published during Wilde's final year in Trinity.
 Pater argued that man's sensibility to beauty should be refined above all else, and that each moment should be felt to its fullest extent.
 Years later, in De Profundis, Wilde described Pater's Studies... as "that book that has had such a strange influence over my life".
 He learned tracts of the book by heart, and carried it with him on travels in later years.
 Pater gave Wilde his sense of almost flippant devotion to art, though he gained a purpose for it through the lectures and writings of critic John Ruskin.
 Ruskin despaired at the self-validating aestheticism of Pater, arguing that the importance of art lies in its potential for the betterment of society.
 Ruskin admired beauty, but believed it must be allied with, and applied to, moral good.
 When Wilde eagerly attended Ruskin's lecture series The Aesthetic and Mathematic Schools of Art in Florence, he learned about aesthetics as the non-mathematical elements of painting.
 Despite being given to neither early rising nor manual labour, Wilde volunteered for Ruskin's project to convert a swampy country lane into a smart road neatly edged with flowers.

-Wilde won the 1878 Newdigate Prize for his poem "Ravenna", which reflected on his visit there the year before, and he duly read it at Encaenia.
-In November 1878, he graduated with a double first in his B.A. of Classical Moderations and Literae Humaniores (Greats).
+Wilde won the 1878 Newdigate Prize for his poem "Ravenna", which reflected on his visit there in the previous year, and he duly read it at Encaenia.
+In November 1878, he graduated Bachelor of Arts with a double first, having been placed in the first class in Classical Moderations (the first part of the course) and then again in the final examination in Literae Humaniores (Greats).
 Wilde wrote to a friend, "The dons are 'astonied' beyond words – the Bad Boy doing so well in the end!"